0x43434343/bruce30262.github.io/_posts/2018-10-01-flare-on-challenge-2018-write-up.md

 3. [7, 28]
 ```

+At first I tried to click those cells, only to find that the height of the board has exceeded my screen, making me unable to click cell [24, 28]... 🤨

-After that, we can use the "set next statement" feature in dnSpy to hijack the program flow.
+Anyway we can still use the "set next statement" feature in dnSpy to hijack the program flow.
 Here I let the program jump to the line
 ```c#
 this.RevealedCells.Add(row * MainForm.VALLOC_NODE_LIMIT + column);
 ```

-directly and modify the `row` & `col` variable ( by pressing F2 in dnSpy ) to those cells position.
+directly and modify the `row` & `col` variable ( by pressing F2 in dnSpy ) to those None-Mine cells' position.
 Then I jump to the `GetKey` function to get the flag:

 ![](/assets/images/Flare-on-2018/level2_1.png)